 AA

-Japanese authorities typically close parks and open spaces in cases of bear sightings and advise residents and tourists to avoid hiking in areas where bears have been reported, especially in the early morning or evening hours.
+Japanese authorities typically close parks and open areas when bears are sighted, recommending that residents and visitors avoid hiking in these areas, particularly in the early morning or evening hours.

-The U.S. Embassy advises heightened caution:
+The American Embassy advises extra caution:

-- Avoid walking alone in open areas.
+- Avoid areas where bears have been sighted or walking alone in open areas.

 More articles